 Despite the emergence of a clear and identifiable “gaming culture” among adult consumers in the mid-1990s most terrestrial, cable and satellite broadcasters continued to puzzle over the market.
-Conventional wisdom held that computer gaming was too niche a subject to bring to TV in a manner that would engage general audiences.
-This was coupled with the ongoing perception among senior television executives and programme-makers in the 1990s and early 2000s that “games” were for children, teenagers or geeks, ignoring evidence to the contrary.
-Rather appropriately the PC and console scene for adult players and devotees eventually by-passed the old broadcasting channels, taking to the internet, proliferating on YouTube as well as dedicated sites like Twitch.
+Conventional wisdom held that computer gaming was too niche a subject to bring to TV in a manner that would attract or engage with general audiences.
+This was coupled with the ongoing perception among senior television executives and programme-makers in the 1990s and early 2000s that “games” were for children, teenagers or geeks, ignoring the growing financial evidence to the contrary.
+Rather appropriately the PC and console scene for adult players and devotees eventually by-passed the old broadcasting channels, taking to the internet, finding a ready home on YouTube as well as dedicated sites like Twitch.

 In terms of the show’s structure, most episodes began with a “news desk” opening in the studio – a sort of mock students’ apartment – where the presenters ran through the latest hardware and gaming updates from around the world.
 It then moved onto more in-depth items such as reviews or feature reports, frequently involving location shooting.
 These segments were usually broken up by one or two minute sketches, notable for their punk energy and satirical nature.

-The turn of the millennium Bits was very much of its time, a period when PC and console gaming was coming of age, and the trio of confident young women who presented it were very much the clubbing face of that era.
-Powered by enthusiasm, charisma and intelligence, with DayGlo belly-tops and chunky boots, they kicked back against the stereotypes of gamers.
-At the same time they showed female viewers that they had just as much right to be participants – or leaders – in the gaming scene as their male counterparts.
+The turn of the millennium Bits was very much of its time, a period when PC and console gaming was coming of age, and the trio of confident young women who presented it were very much its clubbing and partying face.
+Powered by enthusiasm, charisma and intelligence, with DayGlo belly-tops and chunky boots, they kicked back against the stereotypes of adolescent nerds and boy-gamers.
+They showed female viewers that they had just as much right to be participants – or leaders – in the gaming scene as their male counterparts.
 It is a poor state of affairs that nearly two decades after Bits first hit the TV screens this latter point still needs to be made.
 The problem with the Gamergate “bros”, as I have said before, is too much Ethan Ralph and not enough Krotoski, Newton Dunn and Booth.
 Or their successors.

 The series has never been released on home media, note even a “Best of…” compilation, so we must make do with the few episodes which have made their way onto YouTube or similar websites.
 Enjoy the below Xmas special from way back in December 2000.
 And wonder why we don’t have similarly anarchic shows devoted to gaming today.